 In the basic introduction you can learn the programming syntax.
 However, to make interesting things with code one need to think in terms of combining the different programming components into basic structures.
 These structures are called patterns.
+They are similar to having a basic sewing pattern for a shirt, but the end result can be very different depending on how you use it.
 Programming patterns differ depending on what kind of programming one is doing.
 When working with interaction design there is a set of commonly known strategies for making interactive elements.
-In the following we will walk you through the different common strategies.
+The secret trick to mastering interactive programming is to recognize these patterns that makes up structures for common solutions to interactive problems.
+In the following we have collected the most common patterns that everry interaction design programmer needs to know to create interactions.

 In this video I go through the core concepts of programming with P5.JS by programming a simple pong game.